 In OpenID Connect, the RP interacts with these endpoints at the OP:

 Authorization Endpoint: The RP sends a request to the OP at the Authorization Endpoint.
-The OP then authenticates the End-User to determine whether he is eligible to be authenticated.
+The OP then authenticates the End-User.
 Then, after potential authorization actions by the End-User, the Authorization Server returns an Authorization Response, which can include an Authorization Code value.
 For some Clients, the Implicit Grant will be used to obtain an ID Token and Access Token without using an Authorization Code; the response_type parameter value id_token token does this.
 For some Clients, the Implicit Grant will be used to obtain only an ID Token; the response_type parameter value id_token does this.

 Token Endpoint: Clients using an Authorization Code send an Access Token Request containing the Authorization Code to the Token Endpoint to obtain an Access Token Response that includes an Access Token and an ID Token.
+Client can send Refresh Token to it to obtain a new Access Token as well.

 UserInfo Endpoint: Clients using an Access Token send the Access Token to the UserInfo Endpoint to obtain Claims about the End-User.